horvathd/cern_fluka_wsl/README.md

 ### 4.1.
 Update Flair

-To update Flair (and *Ubuntu* as well) run the following commands:
+To update Flair run the following commands:

 > `sudo apt-get update`

 > `sudo apt-get install flair flair-geoviewer`

-To update the whole Ubuntu system use
+To update the whole Ubuntu system (including Flair) use:

+> `sudo apt-get update`

 > `sudo apt-get upgrade`

-as well.

 ### 4.2.
 Update FLUKA

-Manually install the latest package of FLUKA.
+Manually install the latest package of FLUKA as described in section 2.2.

 ## 5. Resetting WSL

 If there is an issue with WSL, you can always reset it to a clean state.
-To do so search for *Ubuntu* in the *Start Menu*, right click on its icon, and select (*More*) *App settings*.
+To do so search for *Ubuntu 20.04 LTS * in the *Start Menu*, right click on its icon, and select (*More*) *App settings*.
 In the new window click the *Reset* button.
-When the reset is complete close the settings window and restart *Ubuntu*.
+When the reset is complete close the settings window and restart *Ubuntu 20.04 LTS*.

 ## 6. Known issues